jpmorganchase/anu/docs/guide/manipulating_selections.md

 <multiView>

 # Manipulating Selections

-Manipulating [Nodes](https://doc.babylonjs.com/typedoc/classes/BABYLON.Node) and [Meshes](https://doc.babylonjs.com/typedoc/classes/BABYLON.Mesh) with Anu revolves around selecting Nodes from the scene graph and modifying their properties.
+Manipulating [Nodes](https://doc.babylonjs.com/typedoc/classes/BABYLON.Node) and [Meshes](https://doc.babylonjs.com/typedoc/classes/BABYLON.Mesh) with Anu revolves around selecting Nodes from the scene graph and modifying their properties or calling their methods.
 We can do this by invoking and chaining the methods of the [Selection](../api/classes/Selection.html) class.
 Remember, a Selection object is a list of Nodes, the current [Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene), and the methods of Selection.
 When we invoke one of these methods, the method will be repeated for each Node in the Selection and then return the original or modified Selection object.
 This section will detail the many ways we can manipulate the Nodes of a Selection object to create dynamic and data-driven scenes.

 ## Value or Functions
 Every method of Selection that modifies the properties of a Node can either be given a raw value of the same type of the property, or a function that returns a value of the same type of the property.
 Let's start with the simple case of passing the value directly.
 We will bind the iris data set to sphere Meshes and modify the following properties: position, scalingX, and name.
 Each of these methods will set the value of all spheres in our Selection to the same input value.